luma-lapinamk/miika-math/notebooks/binomial_distr.md

 :::{admonition} EXERCISE 1.
 More rolls of the dice
 :class: tip, dropdown
-How does the change is getting two sixes change if we have less rolls of the dice?
+How does the chance of getting two sixes change if we have less rolls of the dice?
 Think about the outcome first and then give an example.
 :::

 :::{admonition} EXERCISE 2.
 Basketball